 - In an episode of "The Simpsons" (broadcast 19 November 2000), after Lisa is believed to have died, Principal Skinner tells Bart he will be receiving straight A's.

-7 October2001), when detectives find that a suspect received credit for passing all her college classes even though she was assigned no grades, the school registrar informs them that per "school policy" the student had been given a pass that semester because her roommate committed suicide.
+- On NBC's "Law & Order: Criminal Intent" (episode title "Art"; original air date 7 October 2001), when detectives find that a suspect received credit for passing all her college classes even though she was assigned no grades, the school registrar informs them that per "school policy" the student had been given a pass that semester because her roommate committed suicide.

-7 February2007), a student under pressure to do well at school murders his roommate and tries to frame somebody else for the deed in an attempt to garner an automatic 4.0.
+- On "CSI: NY" (episode title "Some Buried Bones"; original air date 7 February 2007), a student under pressure to do well at school murders his roommate and tries to frame somebody else for the deed in an attempt to garner an automatic 4.0.